 On the older server, we built the 100GB database in Oracle Database 11g Release 2 using the generated schema creation scripts with customizations we outline in the "DVD Store modifications" section below, and then performed a full backup, storing the backup file on NFS storage for quick access.
 We used that backup file between test runs.
-On the

-R920, we used the same generated data and schema creation scripts with some edits for 12c and created a master pluggable database.
-Between runs, we dropped all PDBs and cloned from the master PDB.
+For our virtual machines on the R920, we used the same generated data and schema creation scripts with some edits for 12c and used the same backup/restore from an NFS procedure we used on the legacy setup.